-KE of H fragments corresponding to the lowest dissociation channel (H + CH2O) in these experiments reaches >3 eV, while other channels (corresponding to HCOH and triplet CH2O cofragments) opening with increase in the excitation energy lead to H fragments with rather low KEs.
+Further experimental studies of CH2OH dissociation after electronic excitation at higher photon energies are currently performed in our laboratory.
+The maximum KE of H fragments corresponding to the lowest dissociation channel (H + CH2O) in these experiments reaches >3 eV, while other channels (corresponding to HCOH and triplet CH2O cofragments) opening with increase in the excitation energy lead to H fragments with rather low KEs.
 Nevertheless, the SVMI system exhibits good performance (consistent with the simulations) even in these complicated situations.

 IV.
-CONCLUSION
+DISCUSSION AND CONCLUSION

-The results of the numerical simulations and experimental tests presented above demonstrate the success of our ion-optical scheme in application to SVMI of H photofragments.
-Its flexibility allows operation in a broad range of kinetic energies (more than one order of magnitude), exhibiting high resolution comparable to that of other modern VMI and SVMI systems (even those incapable of $H^+$ SVMI).
+The results of the numerical simulations and experimental tests presented above demonstrate the success of our ionoptical scheme in application to SVMI of H photofragments.
+Its flexibility allows operation in a broad range of kinetic energies (more than one order of magnitude), exhibiting high resolution comparable to that of other modern VMI and SVMI systems (even those incapable of H+ SVMI).

 Due to the difficulties in SVMI of the light H fragments discussed above, very few examples of such experiments can be found in the literature.
-In one example using the electrostatic approach, slicing of H fragments distribution was demonstrated with a test case of HBr photodissociation.
-The employed system, however, used a $\emptyset$ 120 mm detector (significantly more expensive than the $\emptyset$ 40 mm detector used in the present work), and nevertheless the slice was relatively thick, containing 30-40 ns out of the 150 ns TOF spread of the ion cloud.
-SVMI of H fragments was also demonstrated with the delayed extraction approach, but the broadened KEDs in these experiments did not allow reliable determination of the achieved resolution.
-The quoted velocity resolution "on the order of 1 % or better" corresponds to $\sim 2$ % in the KE scale, being worse than most results of the present work.
-Moreover, both of the cited works used quite limited KE ranges and did not discuss the applicability limits of their setups.
-Examples of other slicing methods, such as the Doppler slicing approach, did not demonstrate better effective resolution either and have more limited applicability than the time-sliced VMI.
+In one example using the electrostatic approach,11 slicing of H fragments distribution was demonstrated with a test case of HBr photodissociation.
+The employed system, however, used a ø120 mm detector (significantly more expensive than the ø40 mm detector used in the present work), and nevertheless the slice was relatively thick, containing 30-40 ns out of the 150 ns TOF spread of the ion cloud.
+SVMI of H fragments was also demonstrated using the delayed extraction approach.
+The first experiments10 with HBr photodissociation achieved relatively modest velocity resolution of 1.5%, that is \sim 3% in the KE scale.
+In more recent work employing a simpler ion optics design12 this was improved to some extent, although the KEDs broadened by electron recoil did not allow reliable determination of the achieved instrumental resolution.
+The quoted velocity resolution "on the order of 1% or better" corresponds to $\sim 2\%$ in the KE scale, still worse than most results of the present work.
+Moreover, each of the cited works used quite limited KE ranges and did not discuss the applicability limits of their setups.
+Examples of other slicing methods, such as the Doppler slicing approach,41 did not demonstrate better effective resolution either and have more limited applicability than the time-sliced VMI.

 It should be noted that the use of an additional lens in the drift region for improved radial magnification control is not new for VMI setups.
-In most cases this arrangement was used to increase the magnification in experiments with low-KE fragments,36-38 but there are examples where the goal was to fit images of high-KE distributions into a limited-size detector.
-However, all of these works employed only full-projection VMI operation and thus were not concerned with the temporal properties of their systems, which are crucial for the SVMI operation considered in the present work.
+In most cases this arrangement was used to increase the magnification in experiments with low-KE fragments,^{42-44} but there are examples^{13,45} where the goal was to fit images of high-KE distributions into a limited-size detector.
+However, all of these works employed only fullprojection VMI operation and thus were not concerned with the temporal properties of their systems, which are crucial for the SVMI operation considered in the present work.
 The ion optics aberrations and their effect on the final resolution also have not been addressed sufficiently in these previous works (except Ref.
-39, where nevertheless the geometry optimization was done solely by numerical means, without providing general insights).
+13, where nevertheless the geometry optimization was done solely by numerical means, without providing general insights).